 Where approval is not given, the applicants are informed in writing.
 They are informed as to their right to make any representations on the matter to the panel within 28 days.
-They are also informed about their right to appeal to the Independent Reviewing Mechanism: for more information: www.independentreviewmechanism.org.uk
+They are also informed about their right to appeal to the Independent Reviewing Mechanism: for more information:

+www.independentreviewmechanism.org.uk

 When the applicants appear to be unsuitable before the assessment is completed they may be asked to withdraw their application.
-If they choose not to do so the assessment will be completed.
+If they choose not to do so the assessment will be completed and presented to panel for a recommendation.